chtan/sussfin205/_sources/Social Construction of Reality in Finance.md

           Q4 Fiscal Period : Q3 Earnings Season ~ 6 wks
 ```

 This webpage on Yahoo!
-Finance provides a visualization of the earningsseason:
+Finance provides a visualization of the earnings season:

 ### Earnings Season on Yahoo!
 Finance: